CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 - _"Reads and writes always appear in programmed order at the system bus—except for the following situation where processor ordering is exhibited.
 Read misses are permitted to go ahead of buffered writes on the system bus when all the buffered writes are cache hits and, therefore, are not directed to the same address being accessed by the read miss."_

 Processor consistency relaxes our Write -> Read ordering constraint, allowing writes to be reordered with subsequent reads.
-This introduces a fourth possible scenario for interleaved interleaved instructions for our two threads.
+This introduces a fourth possible scenario for interleaved instructions for our two threads.

 ### Case 4: A = 0, B = 0